 On the PgDip in Advanced Professional and Clinical Practice we do this by providing a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.

 Teaching is across a combination of morning, evening and afternoon classes with some modules being taught entirely online.

 Examples of the opportunities provided for learning on this course include; lectures, practical experiences, E-Learning technologies, Self-directed study and added value qualifications to enhance employability.

 Assessments associated with the course are outlined below:

-Students must successfully complete six modules including one compulsory research module and a dissertation.
-The pass mark for all taught modules and the dissertation is 50 per cent.
+Students must successfully complete six modules including one compulsory research module.
+The pass mark for all taught modules is 50 per cent.
 Each module is assessed by coursework (some modules have a written examination).
 All students must also successfully complete a clinical placement.

-Applicants must have a professional qualification in Nursing, Midwifery or Allied Health and Social Care Services.
+Applicants must have a professional qualification in Nursing or Midwifery.
 They shall normally hold a relevant 2.2 Honours degree or above, or equivalent qualification acceptable to the University.